Lechon Festival Guide: Everything You Need to Know About This Exciting Festival in Batangas

 During the festival, not only the lechons are featured but there are also other famous local delicacies you can try in Balayan like the Bagoong Balayan, a Pinoy condiment produced by fermenting ground scads (galunggong) or anchovies (dilis).
 You can also try the famous Batangas Lomi.

-Tips in attending the Lechon Festival
+Tips for attending the Lechon Festival

 • Always bring extra clothes because you’ll get wet wherever you go.